f-i-b-e-r/fiber.github.io/README.md

 <img src="https://github.com/f-i-b-e-r/f-i-b-e-r.github.io/blob/master/fiber_pics/fiber01.jpg" width="400" height="533.3">

-_Why Don't We Saddle A Couple of Horses And Go For A Ride?_ , 2020, tissue, tears, take-out food.
+_Why Don't We Saddle A Couple of Horses And Go For A Ride?_